Settings

 Availability types

-- Capacity effect — zero (0%) or a percentage reduction (e.g., 50% for on-call)
+- Adjust its capacity effect — zero (0%) or a percentage reduction (for example, 50% for on-call)

 Data sources

-Configure external data sources for calendar sync (Google Calendar), directory sync, and time tracking integrations.
+Configure external data sources for calendar sync (Google Calendar), directory sync, and time-tracking integrations.

 API tokens